Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Lorenz'96 Multiscale system

-Next we conducted an exercise to gain insight into convergence rates of the main methods in calibrating the Lorenz '96 system.
+\paragraph{Convergence analysis} Next we conducted an exercise to gain insight into convergence rates of the main methods in calibrating the Lorenz '96 system for the same configuration ($\theta = (1,10,10,10)$).
 The goal of the convergence exercise was to determine how performance metrics of each method changed over increasing model evaluations.
 We report both score and AE every 100 evaluations up to 1000 total model evaluations for all methods.
 We included the intermediate (calibration) step of CES (EKS) as well for comparison.

-AEs generally decreased as the number of model evaluations increased for parameter $b$, but there was considerable variability among methods for parameters $h$, $F$ and $c$ (Figure \ref{fig:convergenceCESEKS}, left panel).
-For instance, AEs for parameter $c$ declined for methods BOED, CES, and EKS, but AEs increased markedly after 350 model evaluations for GBOED and were nearly constant for HM.
-In fact, AEs for GBOED consistently increased over model evaluations for all parameters, suggesting potential overfitting or instability.
+AEs generally decreased as the number of model evaluations increased for parameter $b$, but there was considerable variability among methods for parameters $h$, $F$ and $\log c$ (Figure \ref{fig:convergenceCESEKS}, left panel).
+Scores generally tended to improve with increasing model evaluations, but this was not consistent for all methods and parameters.
+EKS, BOED, and to some extent HM, were the only methods that demonstrated improvement in scores over increasing model evaluations (Figure \ref{fig:convergenceCESEKS}, right panel).
+Scores for CES were relatively stable, while those for GBOED decreased very slightly from 100 to 1000 model evaluations.

-For scores, the behavior varied by method.
-CES, EKS, BOED, and to some extent HM demonstrated slight but consistent improvements in score over increasing model evaluations (Figure \ref{fig:convergenceCESEKS}, right panel).
-The stability of scores for HM over increasing model evaluations suggests that HM is less sensitive to the quantity of model evaluations once a sufficient baseline of information has been established.
-GBOED was unique in exhibiting a gradual decline in scores (degradation in performance) for all parameters over the 1000 model evaluations, which may be due to optimization quality and hyperparameter sensitivity (see SM3).

-This convergence analysis suggests that CES, GBOED, and HM may require as few as 500 model evaluations to achieve accurate parameter estimates with robust uncertainty quantification.
-However, the results also highlight important differences in behavior across methods.
-For example, while BOED and EKS appear to benefit from additional evaluations (with metrics continuing to improve at 1000 evaluations), GBOED performance may be hindered by excessive model evaluations.

-Finally, it is important to note that these conclusions are based on a single set of true parameters for the Lorenz '96 system.
-The convergence behavior might differ for other parameter configurations, and future work should explore this sensitivity to provide a more comprehensive understanding of method performance across a variety of scenarios.